You are here

 Throughout her career, her leadership, entrepreneurial drive and broad network of contacts have enabled her to establish multi-stakeholder partnerships across various sectors, industries and borders; anticipate emerging and ongoing business needs; design new ways of providing goods and/or services; and conceptualize, plan and implement innovative initiatives.
 Her desire to make a positive impact, whether small or large, is evident in her personal and professional life.
 In addition to CFIS, she serves as a volunteer on the board of KidSport Alberta and AVENTA.

-Prior to achieving his law degree, he obtained a Bachelor of Commerce (Finance) from the University of Alberta.
-With his varied skill set, he is a productive member of the CFIS Society Board and able to draw on experience to provide a unique perspective to CFIS Society Board matters as CFIS continues its growth and development.
+Prior to achieving his law degree, John obtained a Bachelor of Commerce (Finance) from the University of Alberta and prior to joining Bennett Jones LLP, clerked at the Alberta Court of Queen’s Bench and Alberta Court of Appeal.
+With his varied skill set, he is a productive member of the CFIS Society Board and able to draw on his breadth of experience to provide a unique perspective to CFIS Society Board matters as CFIS continues its growth and development.